This article explains the USPS PSE mail processing clerk job description in detail.

 - Attend PSE training clinics as required by new policies, procedures or guidelines

-- Ability to work overtime as needed
+- work overtime as needed

 USPS PSE Mail Processing Clerk Salary